crcdng/hen-timeline/timeline.md

 The road into 2022 couldn't be more bumpy, yet exciting.
 One thing however is clear: It is nonfungible.
 Take care.

+### January 25, 2022
+The domain hicetnunc.xyz is reactivated.

 … to be continued

 *written by [@crcdng](https://twitter.com/crcdng) based on research from Twitter, Medium, Youtube and other public sources.
 Special thanks to Javier Graciá-Carpio [@jagracar](https://twitter.com/jagracar) for public data collection and to https://hic.af for the links.
 Dates according to UTC.*